zavsnar/knowledge_base/postgres_mvcc.md

 ---
 # Snapshots
  * With Read Committed snapshots create on every query
- * With Repeatable Read and Sirializable - on 1st query in transaction
+ * With Repeatable Read and Sirializable - on 1st query in a transaction

-On creating snapshot statuses of active transactions (from ProcArray) are stored in the snapshot.
+On creating a snapshot statuses of active transactions (from ProcArray) are stored in the snapshot.
 That means that each snapshot should get with **blocking** ProcArray for a copy.
 That's why sometimes even with a powerful machine we can see performance downgrading and a low level of using resources cause of ProcArray blocking.
 It is one of the reasons why hundreds of active connections are a bad idea.

  - snapshot.xmax - last transaction + 1
  - snapshot.xip - list of active transactions
- - snapshot.xmin - the earlies of active transactions
+ - snapshot.xmin - the earliest of active transactions

 We can get this information by pattern `xmax:xmin:xip`
 ``` sql